• Skip to primary navigation

 • Fresh lemons, juice and zest

-• Large eggs - yolks only - this will make your curd nice and thick.
-Save those egg whites for macaroons or an omelette!
+• Large eggs - we use yolks only - this will make your curd nice and thick.
+Save those egg whites for macaroons or an omelet!

 • Organic lavender buds